Skip to content

 der/die/das vs. ein/eine

-Important: For jobs, German uses NO article!
+Important: For jobs, German uses no article!
 Sie ist Lehrerin, not Sie ist eine Lehrerin.

 SituationEnglishGerman